microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ---
-title: Multi-machine deployments using VSTS
+title: Multi-machine deployments with Azure Pipelines
 layout: page
 sidebar: vsts2
 permalink: /labs/vstsextend/deploymentgroups/
 folder: /labs/vstsextend/deploymentgroups/
 ---

+Last updated : {{ "now" | date: "%b %d, %Y" }}.

 ## Overview

-In the earlier versions of the VSTS Release Management, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
+In the earlier versions of Azure DevOps, if the application needed to be deployed to multiple servers, the Windows PowerShell remoting had to be enabled manually, the required ports opened and the deployment agent installed on each of the servers.
 The pipelines had to be managed manually if a roll-out deployment was required.

 All the above challenges have been handled seamlessly with the introduction of the [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"}.

-The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Management to gradually deploy the application to all these servers that belong to the Deployment Group.
-Multiple pipelines can be created for roll-out deployments so that the latest version of the application could be provided in a phased manner to multiple user groups for validating the newly introduced features.
+The Deployment Group installs a deployment agent on each of the target servers in the configured group and instructs the Release Pipeline to gradually deploy the application to all these servers that belong to the Deployment Group.
+Multiple pipelines can be created for the roll-out deployments so that the latest version of the application could be provided in a phased manner to the multiple user groups for validating the newly introduced features.

-### What's covered in this lab
+### What's covered in this lab?

-This lab covers the configuration of the deployment groups and details how the deployment groups could be used in VSTS Release management.
+This lab covers the configuration of the deployment groups and details how the deployment groups could be used in the Azure DevOps.

-### Prerequisites for the lab

-1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
-If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/){:target="_blank"}

-    * If you are an active Visual Studio Subscriber, you are entitled for a $50-$150 Azure credit per month.
-You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} to find out more information about this including how to activate and start using your monthly Azure credit.

-    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/){:target="_blank"} program to create a **Azure free account** (includes 1 year of free services, $200 for 1st month).

-1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs){:target="_blank"}

-1. You will need a **Personal Access Token** to set up your project using the **VSTS Demo Generator**.
-Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate){:target="_blank"} for instructions to create your token.

-    {% include note.html content= "You should treat Personal Access Tokens like passwords.
-It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}
+### Before you begin

+1. Refer to the [Getting Started](../Setup/) page to know the prerequisites for this lab.

+1. Click the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77368&Name=deploymentgroups) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Setting up the Environment

 The following resources will be provisioned on the Azure using an ARM template:

-* Six Virtual Machines (VM) web servers with the IIS configured
+* Six Virtual Machines (VM) web servers with IIS configured

-* SQL server VM (db server) and
+* SQL server VM (DB server)

 * Azure Network Load Balancer

 1. Click on the **Deploy to Azure** button to initiate the resource provisioning.
 It takes approximately 10-15 minutes to complete the deployment.
-Provide all the necessary information as shown.
+Provide all the necessary information as is shown.

    [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Falmvm%2Fmaster%2Flabs%2Fvstsextend%2Fdeploymentgroups%2Farmtemplate%2Fazurewebsqldeploy.json){:target="_blank"}